samahesh56/dj-web-design/README.md

 3. Make your changes and test them thoroughly.
 4. Create a pull request with a clear description of your changes.

-Unsure how to proceed? https://docs.github.com/en/get-started/quickstart/contributing-to-projects for more information.
+Unsure how to proceed?
+Visit "https://docs.github.com/en/get-started/quickstart/contributing-to-projects" for more information.

 ### License